 Maximise your time in Vietnam by flying overnight tonight.

 Touch down feeling (relatively) refreshed and ready to explore.
-A member of A&K Vietnam team will meet you and whisk you off to the La Siesta Trendy hotel – your home for the next two nights.
+A member of A&K Vietnam team will meet you and whisk you off to La Siesta Premium Hang Be – your home for the next two nights.
 Hanoi is the laid-back but vibrant capital of Vietnam.
-This 70-room boutique-feel hotel is a new addition to Hanoi’s bustling Old Quarter – it’s been designed to reflect modern Hanoi with lots of steels, greys and blues.
 Today start your exploration of Hanoi or indulge in R’n’R at the hotel.

 Delve deep into Hanoi’s wartime history.
 Drive to Truc Bach lake and take a contemplative walk along weeping willow-lined Youth Road.
 Your destination?
 The monument to POW John McCain.
 The now-US senator was held for five and a half years in the ‘Hanoi Hilton’, Hỏa Lò prison, your next destination.
 Look around in the company of a former US soldier.
 Chuck Searcy was deployed in 1967, but his blossoming love for Vietnam quickly conflicted with his military mission.
 This evening, celebrate Hanoi’s street food stalls.
 Whizz around exploring them on the back on a vintage Vespa.

 Your four-hour transfer will go by in a flash, as you chill out in the back of your transfer car enjoying the scenery.
 Meet the locals In Mai Chau.
 The Dzao, Muong and Thai hill tribes all live in this region.
 Learn more about the tribes over lunch in the home of a resident.
 After lunch, ride a bike from Pom Coong to Chieng Sai.
 Peddling along from village to village, freewheeling past fields – this is a great way to explore this area.